-The depth of the chemocline has been dropping the past several years.
-This trend is noticed in all depth profiles, and is a direct result of MR's copper recovery operation.
-Water is pumped from depth (currently >700 ft) in the pit to the precipitation plant where the copper is removed through the copper cementation process.
-The iron rich water is then returned to the pit.
+The depth of the chemocline has been dropping the last five years, since MR began Cu-recovery operations.
+This trend is noticed in all depth profiles, and is a direct result of MR's continuous pumping activities at a rate of >10,000 gpm.
+Water is pumped from depth (currently >700 ft) in the pit to the precipitation plant where the copper is removed through an ion exchange process.
+The iron-rich water is then returned to the pit surface.
 This action is resulting in some interesting water-quality changes which are worth noting.
 The effects of the copper cementation process are best observed in the SC profile (figure 2-48).
-Prior to January 2004 the depth of the chemocline, though variable, remained above 50 ft below water surface.
+Prior to January 2004, the depth of the chemocline, though variable, remained above 50 ft below water surface.
 Since that time, the copper recovery process has drawn down the chemocline at an average rate of 60 ft per year.
 This rate is increasing as the diameter of the pit walls narrow.
-As of November 2007, the depth of chemocline was between 320 and 330 ft, and at the current rate, the chemocline will disappear in 2 years time.
+As of November 2007, the depth of chemocline was between 320 ft, one year later the chemocline was observed at a depth of greater than 500 ft.
+At this rate the chemocline is predicted to disappear during the 2009 sampling season.
 Currently, it is unknown what will happen to the water chemistry as a result.
-Frequent turnover events are a possibility, which could worsen water quality.
+Frequent turnover events are a possibility, which could impact water quality.

 Additionally, depth profiles of SC and ORP appear to show surface waters more saline and reducing with time.
 Physical parameters (SC and ORP) of surface waters are approaching that of the deeper waters.
-If homogenous conditions were to be reached and the chemocline eliminated, top to bottom turn-over could occur, and oxygen may be introduced into deeper Berkeley Pit waters.
+If homogenous conditions were to be reached and the chemocline eliminated, top to bottom turn-over is expected, and oxygen may be introduced into deeper Berkeley Pit waters.
 This could further affect the water quality of the entire system.